CoinFabrik/web3-grant/detectors/README.md

 ## 1. Integer Overflow or Underflow

-We based our analysis for overflow or underflow detection on the [vulnerability example associated to this issue](https://github.com/CoinFabrik/web3-grant/tree/main/vulnerabilities/examples/integer-overflow-or-underflow).
+We based our analysis for overflow or underflow detection on the [vulnerability example associated to this issue](/vulnerabilities/examples/integer-overflow-or-underflow).

-For this vulnerability, we were able to produce successfull detectors using [Dylint](https://github.com/CoinFabrik/web3-grant/tree/main/detectors/dylint/smart_contracts_linters/integer-overflow-or-underflow) and [Cargo-fuzz](https://github.com/CoinFabrik/web3-grant/tree/main/detectors/cargo-fuzz/integer-overflow-or-underflow), we detail their implementation below.
+For this vulnerability, we were able to produce successfull detectors using [Dylint](/detectors/dylint/smart_contracts_linters/integer-overflow-or-underflow) and [Cargo-fuzz](/detectors/cargo-fuzz/integer-overflow-or-underflow), we detail their implementation below.

 ### Dylint

 #### Description

 Our detector checks for integer arithmetic operations which could overflow or panic.
-Specifically, it checks for any operators (+, -, &ast, <<, etc) which are capable of overflowing according to the Rust Reference, or which can panic (/, %).
+Specifically, it checks for any operators (+, -, \*, <<, etc) which are capable of overflowing according to the Rust Reference, or which can panic (/, %).
 No bounds analysis or sophisticated reasoning is attempted.

 #### Implementation

 In order to implement this detector we developed the following functions of the [LateLintPass](https://doc.rust-lang.org/stable/nightly-rustc/rustc_lint/trait.LateLintPass.html) trait:

-- check_body
+- `check_body`
-- check_body_post
+- `check_body_post`
-- check_expr
+- `check_expr`
-- check_expr_post
+- `check_expr_post`

 In particular, we used these functions to check for every expression in the analyzed code, and to determine whether it contains one the operations that generate overflows/underflows.
 We also validate that the types being handled are integers.

 #### Caveats

-Even though this detector works as intended, the fact that Rust prevents natively overflows makes it usefull for error handling and detection rather than vulnerability prevention.
+Rust includes a runtime check for integer overflows and underflows, which panics if any of these operations are detected.
+Adding this detector to the code will move the check to compile time, allowing the developer to handle the error in a more appropriate way.

 ### Cargo-Fuzz